 Food Waste Collection Pilot Program

-If you live in Yorktown, Overbrook, or Victoria Heights, you could be one of first households in Bowie to participate in a new food waste collection program!
+If you live in Overbrook, Saddlebrook East (newly added), Victoria Heights, or Yorktown you could be one of first households in Bowie to participate in a new food waste collection program!

 Did you know 20% of what you throw away is food waste?
 That really adds up in a landfill, but food scraps, meat, and bones can all be used instead at the County Yard Waste Facility to create compost, a soil-like product that it nutritious for plants.
 Also, the process of turning food waste into compost helps the environment by reducing methane emissions and is less expensive than sending food waste to a landfill.